kizniche/Mycodo/mycodo-manual.rst

 ``irsend SEND_ONCE simple_remote KEY_POWER``

-You can verify this is working by running the ``infrared_receive.py`` while you execute the ``irsend`` command and you should see it print the button command that was sent.
+You can verify this is working by running ``infrared_receive.py``, then executing the ``irsend`` command while it's still running, and you should see it print the button command that was sent.

-Note: This is a feature currently in development, so as of now there isn't any integrated support in Mycodo, however this is planned for the near future.

 Troubleshooting
 ===============